Using Roller Bearers on a platen press.

 The original Kelsey roller trucks were not locked to the shaft as on rollers for larger commercial presses.
 Since these roller trucks were "freewheeling", and would spin independent of the rollers, many small press users run into problems inking their form properly.

-While some replacement roller manufacturers have locking trucks (NA Graphics, Excelsior Parts), many small presses are being used without this advantage.
+While some replacement roller manufacturers now offer locking trucks (driven, we believe, by our own introduction of locking trucks with our rollers), many small presses are being used without this advantage.
 Furthermore, even with locking trucks, there is often insufficient spring tension to "drive" the rollers as they descend the rails and ink the form.
 The rollers slip and rotate only when they are crossing the form.
 If you increase your roller spring tension, you may encounter problems opening and closing the press as the rollers navigate the sharp angle between the chase and the ink table.

 One tried and true solution to this is to use Roller Bearers to support and help keep your ink rollers rolling over the form.